KRMisha/Makefile/README.md

 Usage: make target... [options]...

 Targets:
-  all             Build executable (debug mode by default) (default target) run             Build and run executable (debug mode by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms)
+  all             Build executable (debug configuration by default) (default target) run             Build and run executable (debug configuration by default) copyassets      Copy assets to executable directory for selected platform and configuration cleanassets     Clean assets from executable directories (all platforms) clean           Clean build and bin directories (all platforms)